sumanchapai/regularizepsf/_sources/api/regularizepsf/fitter/index.rst

           for large images can dramatically slow down the execution.

-   .. py:method:: average(corners: numpy.ndarray, patch_size: int, psf_size: int, mode: str = 'median') -> PatchCollectionABC
+   .. py:method:: average(corners: numpy.ndarray, patch_size: int, psf_size: int, mode: str = 'median', percentile: float = 10) -> PatchCollectionABC

       Construct a new PatchCollection where patches
       lying inside a new grid are averaged together